batpad/Montandon-Data-Fetching-Examples/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/arunissun/Montandon-Data-Fetching-Examples/HEAD)

+**Notes:**

-**Note:** When using Binder, you'll need to provide your own API token when prompted in the notebooks.
+- When using Binder, you'll need to provide your own API token when prompted in the notebooks.
+- First build may take 5-10 minutes.
+Subsequent launches use cached builds and start in ~1-2 minutes.
+- Environment configuration is in `.binder/` directory for optimized caching.

 ## Run in Google Colab